 I could remind you that I love you, and would never wish you away, simply because you are my mother.
 But you would laugh, and shrug that off, because you believe that “all children think that”.
 Perhaps you are right.

-I could explain that I never wanted any of these things healthy parents give their children.
-I never wanted to bushwalk or cook or play monopoly.
+I could explain that I never wanted any of those things healthy parents give their children.
+I never wanted to bush-walk or cook or play monopoly.
 And while that would be true in one sense (you are more important than your gifts) it would be a lie to say I have never dreamed of an alternative life with a healthy version of you in which we did those things.